 How to Create Your Own Wedding-Program Fans

-Wedding Programs Made Easy
+Wedding Fans Made Easy

 - Paper Trimmer/Cutter

-- Popsicle or other Craft Sticks
+- Popsicle or Other Craft Sticks

-- Glue or other Adhesive, (Paper glue recommended)
+- Glue or Other Adhesive, (Paper glue recommended)

 There are lots of brands of card stock out there, and just as many finishes, but we recommend ordering sample sheets of various kinds to ensure your printer works well with them.
 If you have an older printer we recommend sticking with lower end cover weights and smooth finishes.